 So, lots of people are struggling to get people to read beyond the headline and to share their articles on social media platforms.
 This guide will help.

 Not all blog posts are created equal.
 Some posts produce outstanding results, while others fizzle out.
 But, most content marketers keep trying.
-According to Curata, 71% of marketers spend more money on content marketing each year.
+That’s the name of the game.

 If you want to increase user engagement on your blog, generate more social shares, increase click-through rates, acquire more customers and drive sales, try switching content strategies to the data-driven blog post.

 Here are five simple steps to creating data-driven blog content.
 These are the exact strategies that I use to write all of the content on NeilPatel.com and they’ll work for you, too.